Many daily products may contribute to poor indoor air quality in your Indianapolis home.

 - Air fresheners and candles

-Though they are often more efficient, updated homes don’t have fresh air the way older homes do.
+Though they are often more efficient, modern homes don’t ventilate the way older homes do.
 Tight weather stripping and storm doors keep interior air in and outdoor air out.
 This gives higher energy savings, but the lowered exchange of outdoor and indoor air can trigger contaminants accumulating indoors.

-In these circumstances, a whole-house ventilation system is advised.
-Ventilation systems exchange contaminated indoor air for fresher outside air without sacrificing energy savings.
+In these circumstances, a whole-house ventilation system is suggested.
+Ventilation systems exchange dirty indoor air for fresher exterior air without sacrificing energy savings.